-Summary: in this tutorial, you’ll learn how to use the Dart throw statement to raise an exception.
+Summary: In this tutorial, you’ll learn how to use the Dart throw statement to raise an exception.

 Introduction to the Dart throw statement #